Discrimination Against the Chinese in America

 Anti-Chinese USA—Racism & Discrimination from the Onset

-While the slavery of Africans and the genocide of Native Americans is a familiar topic to many, what the Chinese in America endured remains an unfamiliar subject to most.
-Severe acts of discrimination and racism—pogroms, massacres, mass expulsions and near-genocidal policies—were perpetrated against the Chinese, but the facts surrounding this Chinese chapter in American history are largely neglected or suppressed and certainly not taught in standard school text books.
-Official mentions of the topic, if any, are anemic at best and tend to emphasize the concessions granted to the Chinese or the few reparative steps taken by the US government, which as a rule came as too-little-too-late for many Chinese Americans.
+While the slavery of Africans and the genocide of Native Americans are familiar topics to many, what the Chinese in America endured remains an unfamiliar subject to most.
+Severe acts of racism and discrimination—pogroms, massacres, mass expulsions and near-genocidal policies—were perpetrated against the Chinese, but the facts surrounding this Chinese chapter in American history are largely neglected or suppressed, and certainly not taught in standard school text books.
+Official mentions of the topic, if any, are anemic at best and tend to emphasize the concessions granted to the Chinese or the few reparative steps taken by the US government, which, as a rule, came as too-little-too-late for many Chinese Americans.

-There has been no intentional negative focus in the writing of this article.
-A factual rundown of all major historical events affecting the Chinese in America—from the founding days of the US up until recent decades—will readily show that most landmark developments simply were detrimental for them.
-The American treatment of its own ethnic-Chinese population (among others) and the specific discriminatory targeting of this group of immigrants leaves a lot to be desired.
+There has been no intentional negative focus in the creation of this article.
+A factual rundown of all major historical events affecting the Chinese in America will readily show that most landmark developments—from the founding days of the USA to recent decades—simply were detrimental for them.
+The American treatment of its own ethnic-Chinese population (among others) and the ethno-specific targeting of this particular group of fellow immigrants leaves a lot to be desired.

 To be fair, not everything bad that happened to the Chinese in America should be construed as being solely due to ethnic persecution.
-There were situations created by the Chinese community, especially in the 1960s, which brought on justifiable raids and police investigations, such as their running of underground sweat shops and their engagement in human trafficking, etc. Yet, similar activities by other groups such as the Italian-American mafia for example, failed to bring about the same wholesale ethnic discrimination which was written into law.
-However, those topics are material for a whole other article.
+During the Great Depression, San Francisco Chinatown residents perpetuated and capitalized on negative stereotypes, such as staging “spontaneous” knife fights between “opium-crazed” triad members for passing guided-tour groups to attract visitors.
+Additionally, there were situations created by the Chinese community, particularly in the 1960s, that brought on justifiable police raids and ensuing investigations, such as their underground sweat-shop operations and human trafficking, etc. Yet, similar activities by other groups, such as the Italian-American mafia, have not resulted in any wholesale ethnic discrimination that was written into law, as in the case of the Chinese.

 When Rosa Parks refused to relinquish her bus seat to a white man in 1955, it sparked civil disobedience, boycotts and a mass movement against racial segregation.
 Yet, when civil rights finally gained a foothold for African Americans and a new tide of racial-sensibilities began to be the default, they would come much later for the Chinese:

-- Up until 1965, when the Magnuson Act was repealed, Asian Americans in all 50 states (including US citizens) were not only legally disfranchised and barred from immigration, but subjected to high rents and punitive taxes.
+- Until 1965, when the Magnuson Act was repealed, Asians were not only barred from immigration, but Asian Americans in all 50 states, including US citizens, were legally disfranchised and subjected to high rents and punitive taxes.

-- In 1982, a Chinese American is bludgeoned to death in a racially-motivated attack in Detroit.
-His killers walk free with a mere $3,000 fine because the judge rules they are “not a threat to society” by virtue of their being gainfully employed citizens at the time of the murder.
+- In 1982, a Chinese American was bludgeoned to death in a racially motivated attack in Detroit.
+His killers walked free with a mere $3,000 fine, with the judge ruling that they were “not a threat to society” by virtue of their being gainfully employed citizens at the time of the murder.

-- Until 2001, US laws against ethnic-Chinese immigration and property ownership (Alien Land Acts) were still intact in such states as Wyoming.
+- Until 2001, US laws against ethnic-Chinese immigration and property ownership (Alien Land Acts) remained intact in states such as Wyoming.

-- In 2012, Asians continue to be openly denigrated, with perpetrators expecting impunity, believing that their behavior falls completely within the norm of what is acceptable.
-US-born Basketball superstar Jeremy Lin was stereotyped, patronized and called names in US mainstream media: “two-inch penis,” “fortune cookie,” “yellow mamba,” “kung fu grip,” “chink in the armor” and “FOB” and “from Taiwan.”
-In 2011, a university student posted a YouTube video of her rant against Asians that subsequently went viral. (see also Myths about Asian pronunciation inabilities; jokes & the unwritten Social Contract)
+- In 2011—2013, Asians continued to be openly denigrated by perpetrators who expect impunity, asserting that their behavior falls entirely within the acceptable norm.
+A UCLA student Alexandra Wallace posted a YouTube video of her rant against Asians that went viral...
+US-born basketball superstar Jeremy Lin was stereotyped, patronized and called names in the US mainstream media, such as “two-inch penis,” “fortune cookie,” “yellow mamba,” “kung fu grip,” “chink in the armor,” “FOB” and “from Taiwan” ...
+Following

-- In 1995, the US federal Glass Ceiling Commission found that Asian Americans make less money than whites in many occupational categories—even after controlling for educational level, immigrant status and other variables.
+- In 1995, the US federal Glass Ceiling Commission found that Asian Americans are paid less than whites in most occupational categories—even after controlling for educational level, immigrant status and other variables.
 In strict social-science terms, the data is robust: Asian Americans and whites are not treated equally, and the difference can be attributed either to race or to nothing at all.

 The phenomenon is not isolable to cultural dissimilation.
-Even Asian male adoptees who were brought up in Caucasian households with completely Anglo-Saxon environments still find a lack of acceptance by Caucasian females.
-Trapped in their Asian skin, Asian males are left with little choice but to partner with Asian women—the demographic more likely to accept them.
+Follow-up studies indicate that Asian male adoptees who were brought up in Caucasian households with completely Anglo-Saxon environments encounter a lack of acceptance by Caucasian females.

 Early Chinese Settlers in the Americas